 A Time Travel At Asia-Afrika Street

 Prepare for an architectural tour as visitors walk around Bandung’s Asia-Afrika Street.
-There are numerous well-preserved colonial style buildings at Asia-Afrika Street.
+There are numerous well-preserved colonial-style buildings at Asia-Afrika Street.
 De Vries is an art deco building that was once a grocery store.
 The first one built in Bandung.

 The building stands across the Merdeka Building.
 It is now owned by a private bank.
 Among many art deco buildings to see here are De Majestic, Swarha Hotel, Nedhandel NV Building, and Savoy Homman Hotel.

 Some of the buildings here are privately owned, serving as a bank or a fully functional hotel.
-Others belong to the government and inaccessible for the public visitor.
+Others belong to the government and inaccessible for public visitors.
 Nevertheless, it is still a treat to look at the old architecture from outside.
 Strolling among these buildings feels like a time travel to the past.

-A Piece of Europe in Java
+A Piece of Europe in Alun-Alun Bandung

 Get lost among old trinkets at one of the antique shops.
-The artsy coffee shops offer more modern and ‘hipster’ atmosphere, they’re also worth a visit.
+The artsy coffee shops offer a more modern and ‘hipster’ atmosphere, they’re also worth a visit.
 Lastly, shop at the fashion outlets – Bandung is also popular for its fashion scene.

 Alun-Alun Bandung Opening Hours

 Alun-Alun Bandung doesn’t have official opening times.
 It opens 24 hours daily.
 There’s no need to buy an entrance ticket.
-However, visitors will need to pay for parking, around IDR 3000 for cars and IDR 2,000 for motorcycles.
+However, visitors will need to pay for parking, around IDR 3000 for cars, and IDR 2,000 for motorcycles.

 |Alun-Alun Bandung Opening Hours|